 - Zinnia ‘Purple Prince’ – ‘Purple Prince’ produces rich purple flowers with bright yellow central florets.
 Growing up to 3 feet tall, this variety flowers from early summer until fall.

 Orange zinnias are fiery, bold flowers with various symbolic meanings.
-Most commonly, orange flowers can represent energy and power, ambition and success, or enthusiasm and positivity.
+Most commonly, orange flowers symbolize energy and power, ambition and success, or enthusiasm and positivity.
 According to the Victorian flower language, orange zinnias communicate love to friends.
 Orange zinnias can also symbolize bonds between family and friends.

 Orange zinnia cultivars include: